Huntington, West Virginia: 19th century

-Huntington was the second American city to feature electric streetcars in the early years (after San Francisco), until they were gradually replaced with gasoline-powered buses.
-Some of the old trolley tracks can still be seen.
+20th century

+Huntington first had electrified streetcars in 1888.
+The streetcar network expanded across the city and into neighboring cities of Ashland, Kentucky and Ironton, Ohio and served over 125,000 people.
+Huntington became the first city in West Virginia to switch its transportation system entirely to gasoline-powered buses in 1937.
+Some of the old streetcar tracks can still be seen in city streets.
 Camden Park, which at 110 years old is one of the world's oldest amusement parks, was built in 1903 to encourage ridership on the trolleys (then owned by the Camden Interstate Railway Company).

 Huntington's "boom" period occurred from the founding in 1871 until the Great Flood of 1937, which claimed 5 lives, caused millions of dollars in damage, left tens of thousands homeless, and led to the creation of Huntington's flood walls in 1938.
 Of the 40,000 people living in the flooded areas of Huntington, 25,000 were made refugees as fresh water and fuel was scarce.
 11,000 people applied for Red Cross aid during the flood and the relief period.

+As Manager of Operations in 1921, John Fairfield Thompson supervised the construction and initial operations of the International Nickel Company's plant and rolling mill.
+They were founded by Inco's President Robert C. Stanley for the production of high-nickel alloys.
+As of 2025, this plant continued part of the Special Metals Corporation.

 World War II brought another economic boom, but that was short-lived and ended along with the war in the 1940s.
 Huntington's population began to drop after 1950 because of urban sprawl and the decline of the steel and manufacturing industries.
 In the 1970s, federal urban renewal programs destroyed several parts of downtown.
 The industrial base continued to expand through the 1970s, but beginning in the early 1980s the steel and manufacturing industry in the region imploded, with massive layoffs and mill and plant closures.

 A shift to the city's economic base began in the late 1980s to focus more on education, tourism, and services, based mainly on healthcare/medicine and biotechnology.
 Although Huntington successfully shifted the focus of its economy, the population has never rebounded to its industrial-era highs.
 While 86,353 people lived in the city proper in 1950, a combination of suburbanization and economic turbulence caused a sharp decrease in population to just 51,475 in 2000.